bcbio/bcbio-nextgen/README.md

 git clone git://github.com/chapmanb/bcbb.git

 Install using the standard python approach.
-Required python dependencies will also be installed:
+You will need a recent version of Python 2 (2.6 or 2.7).
+The required python library dependencies will also be installed:

         cd bcbb/nextgen && python setup.py install